HYDRO-group-Irstea-Antony/scoreboard_IMPREX/README.md

 ## Project Outline
 This gihub repo contains the following structure:

-* The WWW directory contains images used by the Shiny server as well as Rmarkdown docs.
+* The www directory contains images used by the Shiny server as well as Rmarkdown docs.

 * The ddl directory contains scripts for building and loading the example postgres database.

+## Project Goals

+## Project Maintenance

+## Team